You are here

 The program is occuring in two phases.
 The first phase focuses on communities with established research infrastructures and partnerships to understand COVID-19 testing patterns, and implement strategies or interventions with the potential to rapidly increase reach, access, acceptance, uptake, and sustainment of FDA-authorized/approved diagnostics among vulnerable populations in geographic locations that are underserved.
 With extensive investment in the development and validation of new testing technologies, NIH anticipates significant changes in the landscape of testing and diagnostic approaches, as well as shifts in the pandemic itself over the next several months.
 Phase II of the RADx-UP initiative will be released at a later date to address developments for future community-engaged research.

 RADxSM Radical (RADx-rad)

 RADx-rad will support new, non-traditional approaches, including rapid detection devices and home-based testing technologies, that address current gaps in COVID-19 testing.
 The program will also support new or non-traditional applications of existing approaches to make them more usable, accessible, or accurate.
 These may lead to new ways to identify the current SARS-CoV-2 virus as well as potential future viruses.

 Examples of non-traditional approaches include:

-- Tests that detect changes in sensory or other functions to predict disease at early onset
+- Screening and home-based tests that detect in sensory or other functions to predict disease at early onset

 The RADx-ATP program seeks to increase testing capacity and throughput by identifying existing and late stage testing platforms for COVID-19 that are far enough advanced to achieve rapid scale-up or expanded geographical placement in a short amount of time.
 These efforts will focus on scaling up technologies, including improving existing high-throughput platforms, to increase performance.